onap/integration/test/hpa_automation/heat/README.md

 ## Prerequisites

 - Install ONAP CLI.
 See [link](https://onap.readthedocs.io/en/dublin/submodules/cli.git/docs/installation_guide.html)
-- Install python mysql.connector (pip install mysql-connector-python)
+- Install python mysql.connector (pip install --no-cache-dir mysql-connector-python)
 - Must have connectivity to the ONAP, a k8s vm already running is recommended as connectivity to the ONAP k8s network is required for the SDC onboarding section.
 - Create policies for homing using the temp_resource_module_name specified in hpa_automation_config.json.
 Sample policies can be seen in the sample_vfw_policies directory.
 Be sure to specify the right path to the directory in hpa_automation_config.json, only policies should exist in the directory
 - Create Nodeport for Policy pdp using the pdp_service_expose.yaml file (copy pdp_service_expose.yaml in hpa_automation/heat to rancher and run kubectl apply -f pdp_expose.yaml)